-Verifying your income when applying for an apartment is standard for almost any type of rental agreement, but for tax credit properties, income verification is required by law.
-Note that income includes your regular payments for employment and may include income generated by investments or other assets.
-Generally, assets are not considered for income verification.
+Most landlords will verify your income when you apply for an apartment, but for tax credit properties, income verification is required by law.
+Typically, income counted for rental purposes includes your regular payments for employment and may include income generated by investments or other assets.
+Generally, assets themselves are not considered for income verification.
 A landlord may also check your credit before approving your application.

 How Landlords Verify Income